Lately I have been thinking about things I would tell my young self about shame, bodies, and confidence.

 Six: You don’t have to have your body, your appearance, or your style figured out yet.
-You can figure it out as you go along.
+And you have permission to figure it out as you go along.

 Seven: You don’t have to be ashamed of food.

 You have permission to love food.
-You have permission to eat a lot of food sometimes or a little bit of food.
+And you have permission to eat a lot of food sometimes or a little bit of food.
 You have permission to eat and love ice cream and hamburgers and chips and French fries and cheese.

 Food is not the enemy, and food is one of the many wonderful parts of life.
 Eat what you want to eat, slow down, pay attention to what you are eating, notice how it makes you feel.
 Focus on eating foods that you love and that make you feel really good.
 You are going to figure it out.